b1naryth1ef/bowser/README.md

 # Bowser

-Bowser is a modern and more secure SSH daemon and SSH CA intended for use as a bastion.
-By utilizing three factors of authentication, automatic generation and signing of single use SSH keys / certificates, and extensive logging, Bowser offers an extremely secure platform for performing SSH.
-Bowser was built at [Discord](https://discordapp.com/) to help us feel confident in the security of the most exposed and vulnerable piece of any infrastructure.
+Bowser is a modern, simple, and grokable SSH daemon built to act as a bastion and SSH certificate authority.
+Bastion provides users with a unobtrusive yet highly secure flow to SSH.
+Bowser was built at [Discord](https://discordapp.com/).

 ### Features
 - Three-Factor authentication using SSH keys, passwords, and TOTP